Are you overstimulated? Learn why a relaxing bath is a perfect way to soothe, comfort, and restore the senses for a Highly Sensitive Person.

 If you are hesitant to engage in strenuous exercise, stretching and moving in water has been shown to have a low impact on the joints, muscles, and bones while still providing an adequate workout.
 Pain and inflammation can be reduced by immersing in warm water for a short period of time.
 Relaxing baths, like using a heating pad, can also help relieve the pains of menstrual cramps.

-A warm bath not only improves blood flow, but it also improves oxygenation by allowing you to breathe deeper and slower, especially when taking in steam.
+A warm bath not only improves blood flow but also improves oxygenation by allowing you to breathe deeper and slower, especially when taking in steam.
 (Hello, at-home facial!)

 Baths, when taken on a regular basis, may also help prevent heart attacks and strokes, according to several studies.
 “The high temperatures in a warm tub or sauna cause your blood vessels to dilate, which lowers blood pressure,” says Dr. Adolph Hutter, a Harvard Medical School professor of medicine.